sbhackerspace/sbhx-webtech/presentations/introtodjangoslides/intro_to_django.md

 ##VirtualEnv

-VirtualEnvWrapper allows you to setup a seperate enviorment for development and production so you can have different versions of softwares (such as Django) on one machine.
+VirtualEnvWrapper allows you to setup a separate enviorment for development and production so you can have different versions of softwares (such as Django) on one machine.
 This makes sure you don't break everything.